 A basic idea is that the eigenstates of a system that obeys the ETH are well approximated by random Haar states~\cite{Dalessio16} and have a \textit{volume-law} entanglement entropy~\cite{Page93average, Bianchi22}.
 Consequently, the QMI calculated for mid-spectrum eigenstates is close to the RMT prediction, independently of the separation between the subsystems $A_1$ and $A_2$, see Fig.~\ref{fig:I2}(a).
 In contrast, eigenstates in the MBL regime are characterized by an \textit{area-law} of entanglement entropy, similarly to the ground states of gapped Hamiltonians~\cite{Eisert10}.
 The QMI decreases, on average, exponentially with the distance between the subsystems $A_1$ and $A_2$~\cite{Tomasi17Mutual}, as illustrated in Fig.~\ref{fig:I2}(b).

-Entanglement entropy has been employed in the studies of MBL from its early days~\cite{Znidaric08}.
-Area-law of the entanglement entropy stipulated for eigenstates in the MBL phase~\cite{Bauer13, Serbyn13b}.
+Entanglement entropy has been employed in the studies of MBL from its early days~\cite{Znidaric08} and area-law for the entanglement entropy of eigenstates was proposed~\cite{Bauer13, Serbyn13b}.
 It predicts that the entanglement entropy $S_A$~\eqref{eq:entdef0} is proportional to the boundary of the subsystem $A$, which, for 1D systems, implies $S_A \sim \mathrm{const}$ independently of the size $\ell_A$ of the subsystem $A$, provided that $\ell_A \gg 1$.
 This is consistent with the LIOMs picture, as discussed in Sec.~\ref{subsec:modelingANDphenom}.
 In contrast, the mid-spectrum eigenstates in ergodic regime are nearly maximally entangled~\cite{Page93average, Bianchi22}, leading to volume-law $S_A \sim \ell_A$.
-Global conservation laws, such as $U(1)$ symmetry of \eqref{Hxxz} affect the constant term in the volume-law scaling of $S_A$~\cite{Vidmar17}.
+Global conservation laws, such as $U(1)$ symmetry of \eqref{Hxxz}, affect the constant term in the volume-law scaling of $S_A$~\cite{Vidmar17}.